Alliance Virtual Offices

 1. Eligibility

 The Company understands and agrees that, pursuant to the terms of this Agreement, it will provide certain mail, conference room, administrative, and other office and virtual office services (collectively, the “Services”) at its location(s) for certain clients of Alliance (“Clients”).
-The Company agrees that all locations owned, operated, or managed by the Company will become partner locations (the “Location(s)”) in the Alliance Network, so long as they meet Exhibit B “House Rules” standards.
+The Company agrees that all locations owned, operated, or managed by the Company will become partner locations (the “Location(s)”) in the Alliance Network, so long as they meet “House Rules” standards.
 Upon request, information regarding each Location shall be provided to Alliance in a timely manner, and subject to the foregoing, all Locations acquired or operated by the Company will become Company locations covered by all elements of this Agreement.

 2. Terms and Conditions